 All dog owners should be aware of the laws relating to dog ownership.
 There are many different laws relating to dogs covering everything from owning an illegal breed, keeping dogs under proper control and fouling.

-Mansfield has three dog control orders in effect which are enforced jointly by the Dog Control Officer, Neighbourhood Wardens and Town Centre Wardens.
+Mansfield has three dog control orders in effect which are enforced jointly by the Dog Control Officer, Community Safety Officers and Town Centre Wardens.